Mercedes CLA review - MPG, CO2 and running costs

 Opting for either AMG model means sacrificing economy in the name of performance.
-The Mercedes-AMG CLA 35 4MATIC returns 34.9-36.7mpg and emits 164g/km, enough for a 36 per cent BiK rate.
+The Mercedes-AMG CLA 35 4MATIC returns 31.7-34.9mpg and emits 184g/km.
 These figures aren’t terrible for such a potent hot hatch, however.
-The full-fat AMG 45 S 4MATIC+ is even more powerful and so returns 33.2-33.6mpg, with a hefty 189g/km equating to the maximum 37% BiK charge.
+The full-fat AMG 45 S 4MATIC+ is even more powerful and so returns a maximum of 31.7mpg, with a hefty 202g/km.

 The Shooting Brake versions of each of these is marginally less efficient, with CO2 emissions and therefore BiK ratings rising ever so slightly for most engines.
 Claimed fuel economy also takes a slight hit, but the differences in actual use will be marginal.

 The CLA roughly occupies insurance groups 27 to 43 depending on which model you choose; the CLA 180 petrol is the cheapest to insure and the AMG models are the most expensive.
 The CLA Shooting Brake sits roughly within groups 26 to 39.

-According to our experts the CLA Coupe will retain up to 45% of its value after 36,000 miles and 36 months come trade-in time; the Shooting Brake should keep around 48% over the same period.
+According to our experts, the CLA Coupe will retain up to 55 per cent of its value after three years and 36,000 miles come trade-in time, with the 180 petrol and plug-in hybrid models the best bets for the strongest second-hand values.
+The Shooting Brake estate model performs broadly the same.

 In this review

 - 2Engines, performance and driveThe Mercedes CLA uses a wider track than the A-Class, but the differences to the car’s handling are marginal

-- 3MPG, CO2 and Running Costs - currently readingA wide range of engines means there’s a balance of performance and economy to suit most buyers
+- 3MPG, CO2 and Running Costs - currently readingA range of petrol, diesel and plug-in hybrid engines means that there’s a balance of performance and economy to suit most buyers

 - 4Interior, design and technologyThe latest Mercedes CLA sets a high benchmark for interior tech, fit and finish